-The thanks voted to our Army and to our Fleet, as well as to their Commanders, could not but deeply affect the Government of the Emperor.
-The thoughts of His Imperial Majesty are directed with unceasing solicitude to the scene of the contest in which the Allied armies are engaged; it is therefore with the utmost satisfaction that he observes the esteem which the soldiers of the two Countries mutually entertain for each other, increased by the courage and perseverance which they display in the service of one and the same cause.
-The Government of the Emperor especially congratulates itself at perceiving in the vote of the Parliament an evidence of the intimate union which, connecting together the policy of France and England, blends also in one and the same expression the encomiums to which glorious efforts and toilsome labours so justly entitle the two armies and the two fleets which the two Countries have sent to share the same perils and the same fatigues.
+The thanks voted to our army and to our fleet, and John Henry Finniss, I Registration Dues and Commanders, could not but a supplied to our army and to our fleet, and John Henry Finniss, I Registration Dues and Commanders, could not but a supplied to our army and to our fleet, and John Henry Finniss, I Registration Dues and Commanders, could not but a supplied to our fleet, and John Henry Finniss, I Registration Dues and Commanders, could not but a supplied to our fleet, and John Henry Finniss, I Registration Dues and Commanders, could not but a supplied to our fleet, and John Henry Finniss, I Registration Dues and Commanders, could not but a supplied to our fleet, and John Henry Finniss, I Registration Dues and Commanders, could not but a supplied to our fleet, and John Henry Finniss, I Registration Dues and Commanders, could not but a supplied to our fleet, and John Henry Finniss, I Registration Dues and Commanders, could not but a supplied to our fleet, and I was a with unceasing solicitude to the scene of the contest in which the allied armies are engaged; it is, therefore, with the utmost satisfaction that he observes the esteem which the soldiers of the two countries mutually entertain for each other increased by the courage and perseverance which they display in the service of one and the same cause.
+The Government of the Emperor especially congratulates itself at perceiving in the vote of the Parliament, an evidence of the intimate union which, connecting together the policy of France and England, blends also in one and the same expression the encomiums to which glorious efforts and toilsome labours so justly entitle the two armies and the two fleets which the two countries have sent to share the same perils and the same fatigues.

-Receive, &c.,

-(Signed) DROUYN LE LHUYS.
+Receive, &c., (Signed) DROUYN LE LHUYS.

-Paris, December 19, 1854.
+Paris, December 19, 1851.

-FOREIGN-OFFICE, December 23, 1854.
+Foreign-Office, December 23, 1854.

-The Queen has been pleased to approve of Mr Augustus Kaufmann as Consul at Melbourne for the King of Hanover.
+The Queen has been pleased to approve of Mr. Augustus Kaufmann as Consul at Melbourne for the King of Hanover.

-The Queen has also been pleased to approve of Mr Edward Fratzscher as Consul at Melbourne for the Grand Duke of Mecklenburgh Schwerin.
+The Queen has also been pleased to approve of Mr. Edward Fratzscher as Consul at Melbourne for the Grand Duke of Mecklenburgh-Schwerin.

-The Queen has also been pleased to approve of Mr J. Binns Were as Consul at Melbourne for the Free Hanseatic City of Lubeck.
+The Queen has also been pleased to approve of Mr. J. Binns Were as Consul at Melbourne for the Free Hanseatic City of Lubeck.